bdon/OSMExpress/README.md

 [Manual](https://protomaps.com/docs/osmexpress/), [Programming Guide](https://protomaps.com/docs/osmexpress/programming-guide/)

 OSM Express is a fast storage format for OpenStreetMap that powers [Protomaps](https://protomaps.com) tools.
+It's designed to be low level building block specifically for OSM data that makes common access patterns: random lookups by ID, in-place minutely updates, and spatial queries both efficient and simple to manage in production applications.

+## Features

-* **Random access:** Look up nodes, ways and relations and their metadata by ID; fetch member elements to construct geometries.
+* **Random access:** Look up nodes, ways and relations and their metadata by ID; fetch member elements of ways and relations to construct geometries.
 * **Spatial indexing:** Nodes are bucketed into [S2 Geometry](http://s2geometry.io) cells.
 Access a region by providing a cell covering; works for nonrectangular regions.
 * **Scalable:** OSM Express works the same way for OSM data of any size, from a small city to the entire planet.
 The entire planet can be worked with efficiently on typical hardware such as a laptop computer.
 * **In-place updates:** Included are scripts to download minutely changesets from [planet.openstreetmap.org](https://planet.openstreetmap.org) and apply them to an .osmx database.
 * **Concurrent access:** Multiple processes can open the database file for reading simultaneously.
 No running server process is required.
 Writing minutely updates doesn't block reader access.
 Reads and writes are transactional.
-* **Portable:** Access an .osmx file from other languages such as Python.
+* **Portable:** An .osmx file can be read and written to from either C++ or Python.

 ## Details